Colin Falkland Gray: Post-war

-Gray returned to New Zealand on secondment to the RNZAF from July 1945 to March 1946 although most of this period was spent on leave.
+Gray returned to New Zealand on secondment to the RNZAF in July 1945 for several months although most of this period was spent on leave.
 His active duty in New Zealand primarily involved giving talks to units of the Air Training Corps.
-Back in England by March 1946 after the end of his secondment, Gray was promoted to acting wing commander, which was made substantive the following year, and posted to the Air Ministry to serve in the Directorate of Accidents Prevention and then, after attending a course at the RAF Staff College at Bracknell, in the Directorate of Air Foreign Liaison.
+Back in England by March 1946 after the end of his secondment, Gray was promoted to acting wing commander, which was made substantive the following year, and posted to the Air Ministry to serve in the Directorate of Accidents Prevention.
+Then, after attending a course at the RAF Staff College at Bracknell, he served in the Directorate of Air Foreign Liaison.

 In January 1950, Gray was sent to Washington, D.C. as an air liaison officer to the Joint Services Mission United States.
 In this role, he supervised the exchange program between the RAF and United States Air Force.
 He returned to the United Kingdom in September 1952, and after a period of time in an administrative role at a Gloster Meteor conversion unit at Stradishall, he commanded Church Fenton in Yorkshire from March 1954 to April 1956, during which time he was promoted to group captain.

 He was then posted to the headquarters of the Far East Air Force in Singapore.
 During the Malayan Emergency, he served as a staff officer with responsibility for aerial operations.
 He returned to the Air Ministry in early 1959 to take up a position under the assistant chief of air staff as deputy director at Fighter Operations.
 By now he was considering a return to New Zealand for family reasons and he subsequently retired from the RAF in March 1961.

 Later life

 Gray returned to New Zealand to work for Unilever in Petone as its personnel director until 1979, at which time he retired.
 He settled in Waikanae and in his later years, he wrote Spitfire Patrol, an autobiography detailing his time in the RAF and which was published in 1990.
 The same year, he returned to the United Kingdom for the fifty year anniversary celebrations of the Battle of Britain and formed part of the escort for the Roll of Honour in Westminster Abbey.

 He died in Kenepuru Hospital, Porirua, on 1 August 1995, survived by his wife, Betty, whom he had married in October 1945, and his four children and a stepdaughter.
-His remains were cremated and the ashes interred at Porirua Cemetery.
+His remains were cremated at Whenua Tapu crematorium, and his ashes interred in the RSA section at Waikanae Cemetery along with his wife Betty, who died in 2013.